FOR CENTRE COORDINATORS

 IVMO is one hour long and consists of 40 multiple choice questions

 No. All personal information will remain confidential.
-Under safeguarding and data protection regulations IAVM will not share
+Under safeguarding and data protection regulations IAVM will not share any personal information

 IVMO is available either on-line or off-line.

 Due to IVMO being an international event copies of certificates in ppt format, together with result lists, will be sent to each CC.
 CC’s will enter the names of winners and complete the certificates.
+CC’s can decide to send an ecopy or hard copy of the certificates.
+IAVM will also send further certificates to the top three entries in each category.

 Yes, these are available for download here.
-Please note that in the first year there were 50 questions per paper and now there
+Please note that in the first year there were 50 questions per paper and now there are 40 questions at each level